bustr003/SEISMessageBuilder/README.md

 - Make staff roles a combo box (not just dropdown)
 - Add the feature that removes all children, instead of needing to press x
 - Add instructions for duplicate records
+- Add latest update date & location to home page
+- Add image on to Home button